September 14, 2022

 • medical history (previous experience of cancer, certain treatments, and medications)

-A breast screen is the best way to detect breast cancer early, and also improve the outcomes from treatment.13 Those aged 50 and over can have their free breast cancer screening every two years.
+A breast screen is the best way to detect breast cancer early, and also improve treatment outcomes.15 Those aged 50 and over can have their free breast cancer screening every two years.

 If you’re under 50 and concerned about breast cancer, you can still get screened – just talk to your doctor.